thejasvibr/tacost_ms/paper.md

 The tristar60 array is a commonly used array geometry [@Hugel2017;@Lewanzik2018] with 4 microphones in a plane on an inverted T array.
 Three peripheral microphones are placed 120$^{\circ}$ to each other at 60 cm distance from the central mic on this inverted T-array.
 The output WAV files from `tacost` were run through the TOADSuite package [@holger_toadsuite_manual;@toadsuite_peterstilz], a software package that localises sounds using the time-of-arrival-differences across channels. \autoref{Figure 1} shows the localisation accuracy map for the tristar60 microphone array.
-It can be seen that localisation error increases with increasing radial distance from the central microphone.
+It can be seen that localisation error increases with increasing radial distance from the central microphone, and remains $\leq$10$%$ of the radial distance.

 ![Localisation accuracy of a tristar60 array localised with time-of-arrival-differences.
 A) The line-connected points (blue) represent the tristar60 microphone array, while the free-standing points (orange) are  the simulated emission points which form a 'calibration grid' B) The localisation error increases with increasing radial distance of source from the central microphone.
 The error's range between 0-14m.\label{Figure 1}](data_for_figures/analysis/fig1_points_and_error.png)